AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Background

-\textbf{Core C6 Entry/Exit Latency.} We analyze the entry/exit latency based on available data from x86 $C6$ implementation \cite{rogers2012core}.
-On C6 entry, the latency is \emph{dominated by the L1/L2 cache flush} loop.
-This flush time varies depending on 1) the amount of dirty (modified) cache lines and 2) the core frequency when entering C6.
-For example, a $50\%$ dirty cache at 800MHz takes ${\sim}75${\textmu}s.
-The core state save time into the save/restore (\emph{S/R}) SRAM depends on the core clock frequency.
-For example, at a frequency of $800MHz$, the latency is ${\sim}9${\textmu}s.
-Including control flow overhead and the power-gate controller, the overall CPU core $C6$ entry time is ${\sim}87${\textmu}s.
+\textbf{Core C6 Entry/Exit Latency.} We analyze the $C6$ entry/exit latency based on \hj{an} x86 implementation~\cite{rogers2012core}. $C6$ entry latency is \emph{dominated by the L1/L2 cache flush} \hj{time}.
+This flush time varies depending on 1) the \hjj{fraction of} \hj{cache} lines \hjj{that are dirty} and 2) the core frequency\hjj{,} when entering C6; e.g., flushing a $50\%$ dirty cache at 800MHz takes ${\sim}75${\textmu}s.
+The time to transfer core state to/from the save/restore (\emph{S/R}) SRAM depends on the core clock frequency; e.g., at $800MHz$, the latency is ${\sim}9${\textmu}s.
+Including control flow overhead and the power-gate controller \hj{latency}, the overall CPU core $C6$ entry time is ${\sim}87${\textmu}s.